dragmakex/LunchSphere/README.md

 <img src="Deliverables/LowFiPrototyping/IdeaB/Paper/ideaB_3.jpg" alt="Paper Prototype Idea B 3" title="Paper Prototype Idea B 3" width="300" height="600" />

 Through this interface, you can suggest a time using a scrollable selector and choose a canteen from a dropdown menu.
-Additionally, you can specify the meeting point in a provided textbox.
+You can also designate the meeting point using the provided textbox and select the maximum number of friends joining via a dropdown menu.

 ## Mid-fidelity Prototype